-- The office of the Vice-President of Academic Affairs will provide the names of faculty who are qualified to petition to the Rank and Tenure Committee Chair, eligible faculty members, and their Dean by the fourth week of the Fall term. - The Rank and Tenure Committee Chair will email qualified faculty the policy for achieving Professorial Rank within one week of receiving the list of qualified faculty. - The Rank and Tenure Chair or committee representatives from the petitioner's area will provide the petitioner's supervisor with training on the rank evaluation process and meritorious service.
-Additional resources such as examples of successful petitions and evaluation rubrics will be available online. - Petitioning faculty members are encouraged to create a personal timeline for petitioning for rank that allows for the petition creation, including documentation and collection of artifacts supporting meritorious service to the college, attend training, create their academic portfolio, and upload files into the portfolio. - Within that timeline, petitioning faculty members must confer with their immediate supervisors regarding the promotion process and appropriate policies in a timely manner. - The immediate supervisor(s), based on the Rank and Tenure training and Petition rubric, are encouraged to suggest meritorious service opportunities, give feedback about the quality and quantity of their work, and provide encouragement and direction toward meritorious service. - Both faculty and supervisors are further encouraged to consult with the Rank and Tenure Committee. - The immediate supervisor will evaluate the petition using the rubric provided by the Rank and Tenure committee during offered training for completeness and professional presentation.
-If revisions are required, the supervisor shall document the reasons and suggested improvements to the faculty member.
-The immediate supervisor will ensure all areas of the petition are accessible to all potential evaluators before approving the petition. - All recommendations by faculty supervisors on the Petition Form shall be to either approve or deny promotion to the next rank.
-Denials at any level must be documented with a rationale to improve the candidate's petition. - The candidate's Dean will review the petition without approval or denial.
-The Dean may offer guidance or suggestions to support the candidate's petition. - The complete online Petition shall include the following materials: - The Petition for Promotion Form (online) with the following signatures in order: - Director of Human Resources to verify initial rank and eligibility - Faculty Member - Immediate Supervisor - Department Chair (if applicable) - Dean to acknowledge the petition process - Any denial of the petition must be documented with a rationale by the denying supervisor. - Most current Faculty Personal Profile Form (sometimes called a "beeper") from Human Resources - A brief narrative must be included addressing how each of the promotion requirements to the next rank has been achieved.
-This narrative is generally no more than one page in length and provides a foundation for the detailed narrative.

-- A detailed narrative that thoroughly demonstrates the meritorious performance of specific roles and responsibilities in each of the four areas: - Teaching Effectiveness - Service to the Program, Department/Division, and College - Professional Development - Service to the Community - Required documentation must be provided for each narrative section as listed below. - A brief narrative or outline describing in detail routine duties specific to the position held. - Letters of recommendation from at least two faculty peers, including one from any faculty member who has conducted an observation of the petitioner's teaching.
-This letter should include feedback from the observation. - Letter from the faculty's immediate supervisor. - The completed petition must be submitted on time and fully accessible to the Rank and Tenure Committee for review.
+- A. The office of the Vice-President of Academic Affairs will provide the names of faculty who are qualified to petition to the Rank and Tenure Committee Chair, eligible faculty members, and their Dean early in the fall semester. - B. The Rank and Tenure Committee Chair will email qualified faculty the policy for achieving Professorial Rank within one week of receiving the list of qualified faculty. - C. Informational sessions may be made available through the Rank and Tenure chair or committee representatives from the petitioner's area.
+Additional resources such as PowerPoint presentation and examples of successful petitions will be available online. - D. Petitioning faculty members are encouraged to confer with their immediate supervisors regarding the promotion process and appropriate policies.
+The immediate supervisor(s) are encouraged to suggest meritorious service opportunities, give feedback about the quality and quantity of their work, and provide encouragement.
+Both faculty and supervisors are further encouraged to consult with the Rank and Tenure Committee. - E. All required recommendations on the Petition Form shall be either for or against promotion. - F. The Petition shall include the following materials: - 1.
+The Petition for Promotion Form (online) must be signed, in the following order, by the Director of Human Resources, Faculty Member, Immediate Supervisor, Department Supervisor (where applicable) and Dean. - 2.
+Most current Faculty Personal Profile Form from Human Resources. - 3.
+A brief narrative must be included addressing how each of the promotion requirements to the next rank has been achieved (see Section II.
+PROFESSORIAL RANKS).
+This narrative is generally no more than one page in length and provides a foundation for the detailed narrative. - 4.
+A detailed narrative that thoroughly demonstrates meritorious performance of specific roles and responsibilities in each of the four areas: - a.
+Teaching Effectiveness - b.
+Service to the Program, Department/Division, and College - c.
+Professional Development - d.
+Service to the Community - 5.
+Required documentation must be provided for each section of the narrative as listed in the table below. - 6.
+A brief narrative or outline describing in detail routine duties specific to the position held. - 7.
+Letters of recommendation from at least two faculty peers. - 8.
+Letter from the faculty's immediate supervisor.